By R/O Frank Beech VK7BC

 Crossing the Pacific was very pleasant.
-We spent about a week tied up just astern of the good ship HMS Bounty whilst the filming of Mutiny on the Bounty was being shot.
+We spent about a week tied up just astern of the good ship HMS Bounty whilst the film Mutiny on the Bounty was being shot.
 The crew was employed tidying up the paintwork on John Wilson.

-I could hear ZLD a few days out of Tahiti and managed after dark to work ZLD for a few days before we berthed in Auckland.
+I could hear Auckland Radio ZLD a few days out of Tahiti and managed after dark to work ZLD for a few days before we berthed in Auckland.

 In short, a very nice easy voyage with very good company.

 I left the ship on 21 June 1961, and flew to VIS to sign on with AWA.

 Gross Tonnage: 1587 or 1679 (depending on source)

 Builder: Henry Robb, Leith, Scotland